MarkH817/lion-byte.com/posts/0004--js-crash-course/index.md

 // Can hold mixed different types of data let mixedList = [
   "I'm a string using double-quotes",
-  'I\'m a string using single-quotes',
+  'I am a string using single-quotes',
   `I'm a string using backticks`,
   12,
   false